ryandodyk/infoCrank/README.md

 ## Features I think would be cool
 - Calculate Joules expended over the course of efforts
 - Save user data and compare with past efforts
+- Calculate drag force based on speed and power/torque